probAI-Students/Guides/How to write literature reviews.md

 •	<strong>Skim.</strong> As you come across papers, skim them.
 Do NOT read them full.
 Determine whether they’re even relevant, and hoe relevant they are to the aim of your lit review.
 If they’re not at all relevant, move on.
 After you skim, assign the paper a relevance score from 1-5, 5 being super relevant, 3 being not sure, 1 – being ‘just in case’.

-•	<strong>Record.</strong> If a paper has been assigned a relevance score during the skim phase, record some low-level details in your literature database (Obsidian, Lateral.io, Notion, Google doc).
+•	<strong>Record.</strong> If a paper has been assigned a relevance score during the skim phase, record some low-level details in your literature database (Obsidian, Zotero, Lateral.io, Notion, Google doc).
 Like author name, relevant to, and so on.
 This is ‘recording’, not reviewing, this means that just screenshots of relevant sections of the paper can also make it into your database.

 •	<strong>Review.</strong> Now, if a paper has achieved a relevance score above 3, you need to review it.
 Do more than just skimming the paper, review it by critically analyzing it.
 For example, questioning the authors presentation of chosen literature, the kind of evidence presented and examining whether these work, and so on.